This easy recipe for chicken and baby dumpling soup is a light version of the classic chicken and dumplings recipe with a lot less work!

 - Stir in chicken and corn and season to taste with salt and pepper.

 - Mix flour, egg and 1/2 teaspoon salt together until you have a crumbly dough.
 Pinch off small pieces and drop into the simmering soup.
-Simmer for another 10 minutes.
+Cover the pot and simmer for another 10 minutes.

 - Ladle into warm bowls and serve!